FAQs - Digital Thesis Submission

 The research included in the thesis has been funded by a grant which I have obtained and forms part of the work of a larger research group.
 I want the thesis to be embargoed so the other work can be completed and published.
 What do I do?

-Your candidate may already have indicated that only the citation, abstract and metadata (keywords which describe the thesis which search engines use to locate information) will be displayed on UMER, However if the candidate has indicated open access and you do not believe the thesis should be on open access to allow other work to be completed and published, you should indicate that the thesis should be embargoed.
+Your candidate may already have indicated that only the citation, abstract and metadata (keywords which describe the thesis which search engines use to locate information) will be displayed on Minerva Access, However if the candidate has indicated open access and you do not believe the thesis should be on open access to allow other work to be completed and published, you should indicate that the thesis should be embargoed.

 How much time do I have to consider whether the thesis should be on open access or embargoed or if I go on leave and cannot respond to the email?